edgio-docs/edgio-docs/src/guides/v7/security/tls_certificates.md

 Our mTLS implementation provides flexibility when determining when and how a client will authenticate to the server.
 -   By default, mTLS is disabled.
 Enable it by setting the **Client Certificate Validation** option to a value other than `Disabled`.
 -   Once mTLS has been enabled, the default behavior is to request a client certificate for all requests.
-However, you may restrict {{ PRODUCT }} to only request a client certificate for specific hostname(s) through the **Request Client Certificates for Hostnames** option.
-Regardless of this option, the **Client Certificate Validation** option determines [client certificate validation](#client-certificate-validation) for all requests.
+However, you may instruct {{ PRODUCT }} to only request a client certificate for specific hostname(s) through the **Request Client Certificates for Hostnames** option.
+Regardless of this option, the **Client Certificate Validation** option determines [how a client certificate will be validated](#client-certificate-validation) for all requests.
 -   <a id="chain-of-trust-depth" />If you have configured the **Client Certificate Validation** option to either `Required` or `Optional`, then the **Chain of Trust Depth Validation** option determines the maximum depth for certificate validation.
     -   **0:** Restricts validation to self-signed certificates.
     -   **1 or more:** Allows levels 0 (i.e., self-signed certificates) through the specified number.
 The specified number determines the maximum depth to which {{ PRODUCT }} will validate a client certificate.